· Tutorials · 10 min read

 Having successfully created an Oracle Cloud account, I navigated to the “Instances” page to embark on the process.

 Upon selecting “Create instance,” I began by assigning a name to my instance.
 The Image was set to “Canonical Ubuntu 22.04,” and for the shape, I opted for “VM.Standard.A1.Flex.”
-While I personally went with 2 OCPUs and 12GB memory, you have the flexibility to scale up to 4 OCPUs and 24 GB of memory – the choice depends on your specific needs.
+While I personally went with 2 OCPUs and 12GB memory, I found I could scale up to 4 OCPUs and 24 GB of memory – the choice would depend on my specific needs.
 I reserved the rest for other VMs.

 Next, for the virtual network interface card, I established a new virtual cloud network titled “minecraft-paper-docker-vcn” and a corresponding subnet named “minecraft-paper-docker-subnet.”
 I left the other settings unchanged for simplicity.